tomeryeh/demo/tutorial.md

 Before describing the susbcribing procedure, let enumerate all the events that can change this filetering.
 Cabble has to change filtering for positions every time that user :

- * zoom into the map,
- * move into the map,
+ * zoom or move into the map,
  * change the viewport size (by changing browser size, by changing his phone orientation, ...)
- * change from state taxi to customer (if we are customer, we are interesting for taxi and vice versa, filter must chnage accordingly).
+ * change from state taxi to customer (if user is a customer, he is interesting for taxi and vice versa, marker on map must reflect that).

 To keep it simple, we will not listen to all these events but instead force the filtering to be change every 1000 milliseconds.